-Qin et. al. and this work use different scoring functions.
-Qin et. al. use a relevance score based purely on the rank of queries in the original AOL data set; this results in penalizing misranked queries regardless of how similar their underlying probabilities may be.
-BLENDER's relevance scoring only relies on the underlying probabilities, so misranked items with similar underlying probabilities only have a small negative impact on the overall NDCG score; we believe this choice is justified.
-While it yields increased NDCG scores, BLENDER operates on records (rather than queries, as Qin et. al. does).
-Because of this, the "NDCG of NDCGs" score used to evaluate BLENDER (Section 4) is a strictly less forgiving metric than the traditional NDCG score.
-Thus, although simultaneously compensating for both differences would yield the ideal comparison, the comparison in Figure 12 is reasonable.
+A caveat to these findings is that Qin et al. [34] and this work use slightly different scoring functions.
+The former's relevance score is based on the rank of queries in the original AOL data set, which results in penalizing mis-ranked queries regardless of how similar their underlying probabilities may be.
+Blender's relevance score relies on the underlying probabilities, so mis-ranked items with similar underlying probabilities have only a small negative impact on the overall NDCG score; we believe this choice is justified.
+Although it yields increased NDCG scores, Blender operates on records (rather than queries, as Qin et al. does).
+Because of this, the generalized NDCG score used to evaluate Blender (Section 4) is a strictly less forgiving metric than the traditional NDCG score.
+Thus, although simultaneously compensating for both differences would yield the ideal comparison, the one in Figure 12 is reasonable.